 It is important that the liquid helium transfer tube used is designed to suit both the detector cryostat and the liquid helium storage Dewar.
 The delivery end of the transfer tube should have a fully evacuated section with diameter approximately 6mm (1⁄4 inch) and length at least 200mm.
-It should therefore permit liquid helium to be delivered efficiently into the central reservoir while at the same time leaving adequate venting for helium gas during transfer.
+It should therefore permit liquid helium to be delivered efficiently into the central reservoir while at the same time leave space for spent helium gas to escape without a build-up of pressure within the cryostat.

 QMC Instruments Ltd. can arrange to supply a suitable liquid helium transfer tube for your cryostat.
-We offer a rigid transfer tube with a reach of 1000mm, product code QTT/R, and a flexible transfer tube with a reach of 1000mm, product code QTT/F. Please contact us, or your supplier, if you have any questions regarding the suitability of your equipment.
+We offer a rigid transfer tube, product code QTT/R, and a flexible transfer tube, product code QTT/F, each with a reach in excess of 1000mm.
+Please contact us, or your supplier, if you have any questions regarding the suitability of your equipment.

 Photo 4.1 depicts a liquid helium transfer in progress.
 Photo 4.2 shows a typical boil-off plume in the phase when the cryostat is cooling between 77K and 4.2K.
 Photo 4.3 shows the larger, cloudier and more erratic plume, which results when the liquid helium reservoir is full.
 At this stage the transfer should be terminated.
-It should take about thirty to forty minutes for a TK1813 cryostat to cool down from 77K to 4.2K and to fill with liquid helium; and the whole process should consume about four litres of liquid helium.
+It should take about thirty to forty minutes for a TK1840 cryostat to cool down from 77K to 4.2K and to fill with liquid helium; and the whole process should consume about six litres of liquid helium.